 bio

-Stephanie studied stage and costume design at the Kunsthochschule Berlin Weißensee and at the Hogeschool voor de Kunsten Utrecht in the Netherlands (BA 2001) and completed the M.A.
-“Art in Context” at the Universität der Künste Berlin (2006).
-From 2020-22, she completed a training in somatic movement therapy as a deepening of her experimental and artistic embodied research.
+Stephanie studied stage and costume design at the Kunsthochschule Berlin Weißensee and at the Hogeschool voor de Kunsten Utrecht in the Netherlands (BA 2001).

 *